vidyasagar000/Quant-research-portfolio/README.md

 ---

+### 6. Multi-Factor Portfolio Research Framework — Indian Equities
+`notebooks/Multi-Factor Portfolio Research/`

+Risk Decomposition establishes *where* risk comes from and shows that equal weight is not equal risk.
+This project asks the natural next question: can that understanding be turned into an actual systematic strategy, built and stress-tested the way an institutional desk would?
+A six-notebook pipeline constructs a dynamically-reconstituted Indian Large + Mid Cap universe, ranks it on a four-factor composite (Momentum, Low Volatility, Maximum Drawdown, Beta), selects a Top-20 portfolio under two weighting schemes (Equal Weight vs. True Equal Risk Contribution) and three rebalancing frequencies, then runs all six combinations through a realistic walk-forward backtest — weight drift, transaction costs, the full mechanics — before evaluating the result on benchmark-relative performance, holdings-rotation quality, factor attribution, and market-regime conditioning.
+The regime layer reuses the same Gaussian HMM approach from Project 4, now applied to a live backtest rather than a standalone classification exercise.

+**Key finding:** every one of the six (frequency × weighting) combinations outperformed both NIFTY 50 and a Universe Average Return benchmark on every risk-adjusted metric, and that edge held in every HMM-identified regime — Bull, Bear, and High Volatility alike, not just on average.
+But Rotation Analysis complicates the headline: only 48.4% of individual holdings swaps were profitable in hindsight, and the top 3 rotations accounted for 42% of all positive replacement alpha.
+The outperformance is real, but it is concentrated in a handful of large successful trades rather than a uniformly consistent signal — the same instinct as Project 4's regime work: two ways of looking at the same result can each be correct and still tell different stories, and the less flattering one is usually the more honest one.

+---

 ## Key Themes Across All Projects

 **Markets are non-stationary.** GARCH shows volatility clusters.
 Regime detection shows behaviour shifts.
 Risk decomposition shows correlations change in crises.
-Every project confirms this from a different angle.
+The Multi-Factor Portfolio's regime overlay confirms it a fourth way — and confirms outperformance survives it.

-**Equal weight is not risk management.** Both US and Indian portfolios show that identical position weights produce dramatically unequal risk contributions.
+**Equal weight is not risk management.** US and Indian portfolios both show that identical position weights produce dramatically unequal risk contributions; the Multi-Factor Portfolio project tests the natural fix (Equal Risk Contribution) directly against it and finds the difference is real but modest.

 **Model choice matters.** K-Means vs HMM.
 CAPM vs Fama-French.
-GARCH vol vs implied vol. Each pair tells a different story from the same data — and understanding why they differ is where the real insight lives.
+GARCH vol vs implied vol. Mean vs median replacement alpha.
+Each pair tells a different story from the same data — and understanding why they differ is where the real insight lives.

+**A headline number is not the whole answer.** Outperformance, on its own, is the least interesting finding in the Multi-Factor Portfolio project — what matters is that it survives a transaction-cost sweep, holds across every market regime, and is honestly disclosed as concentrated in a handful of trades rather than uniformly consistent.
+Every project in this portfolio ends with the equivalent question: what does this result look like once you stress-test it?

 **Physics instincts transfer.** Separating signal from noise.
 Distinguishing systematic from idiosyncratic.
 Testing model assumptions before trusting outputs.
-These are physics research habits applied to financial data.
+These are physics research habits applied to financial data, all the way through to a full portfolio backtest.

 ---